Rlours/LittleShrubs/README.md

-# LittleShrubs
+# little-shrub
-Final Project for the Coursera Certification
+A project for coursera ( CSS in depth) using flexbox and grid .